Jamesong7822/Python-Tutorials/Python Introductory Course.md

 sorted_data = sorted(data, key = x:x[2]) # reverse is False by default!
 sorted_data = sorted(data, key = x:x[2], reverse=True)
 ```

+#### Yield

+Yield is a keyword that is used like return, except that a generator is returned.

 ### Tips and Tricks